 The 10 Best Music Boxes

 This wiki has been updated 42 times since it was first published in September of 2015.
 Elegant and timeless, our selection of music boxes includes a wide variety of designs that will please enthusiasts of every age and persuasion.
 These are ideal for adding a decorative touch to any room, and many serve double-duty as jewelry organizers.
 If you need to find a unique gift for someone special in your life or just want to add one more piece to your collection, look no further.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes